aelse/cpthook/README.rst

     $ cpthook --config=/repos/cpthook-admin/hook.cfg --hook=post-commit

-Once this is working have a look at the full configuration example to see how you can make use of groups to simply applying the same hooks to many repositories.
+Once this is working have a look at the full configuration example to see how you can make use of groups to simplify applying the same hooks to many repositories.

 Full Configuration Example